Troubleshooting

 Step 5: Restart Claude Desktop Properly

-Closing the Claude Desktop window does NOT stop the application.
-You must fully quit it:
+Closing the Claude Desktop window does NOT stop the application or reinitialize MCP servers.
+You must fully quit and relaunch it.
+MCP servers are only initialized during application startup.

 macOS Permissions

-Claude Desktop needs file access permission for MCP servers that read/write files.
-If you see permission errors:
+Claude Desktop needs file access permissions for MCP servers that read or write files.
+If you see permission errors in the logs:

-1. Open System Settings > Privacy & Security > Files and Folders
+1. Open System Settings, Privacy and Security, Files and Folders

 2. Find Claude and enable access to the directories your MCP servers need

-3. For Full Disk Access, go to Privacy & Security > Full Disk Access and add Claude
+3. For broader access, go to Privacy and Security, Full Disk Access, and add Claude

 File Path Permissions